twhelan25/tryhackme-white-rose/README.md

 The scan reveals two open port, ssh and a web server on port 80.
 Let's check out the web sever.

-When I tried to navigate to the ip, the url changed form the ip to cyprusbank.thm and the browser displayed site cannot be reached.
+When I tried to navigate to the ip, the url changed form the ip to cyprusbank.thm and the browser displayed "site cannot be reached".
 After adding cyprusbank.thm to our /etc/hosts file, the site is displayed:

 ![hosts](https://github.com/user-attachments/assets/0e8f9346-30a4-49c4-ab3d-20d925bda498)